-32. The Partnership utilises a number of the constituent local authorities to provide services including financial ledger, payroll and human resources services.
-Where the systems may have a material impact on the financial statements we will work with these authorities to understand the controls in place at the service organisation.
+A number of the constituent local authorities provide services to the Partnership including financial ledger, payroll and human resources services.
+Where those services (and associated systems) have a material impact on the financial statements we will work with those authorities to understand the controls in place over the systems used in delivering these services.